Productivity, or accomplishing more in the same amount of time, can be a determining factor in your professional success and personal happiness.

 The result: 2-3 hours a day, every single sales employee researched their leads in different industries!

 In a working day of 8 hours, that's about 25-35% of the time!

-If one becomes aware of these staggering figures, the losses in productivity and profitability are immediately apparent:
+When one becomes aware of these staggering numbers, the losses in productivity and profitability are immediately apparent: